johngear/blog/content/posts/llms.md

 Some of these thoughts arrived after a conversation with a friend, when a popular tech writer had an experience with ChatGPT that left him perplexed about it's internal experience.

 Anyway, even if we're a long ways from sentience, pretending to be sentient in a convincing way still seems like a pretty big deal!
-And while humans seem pretty unconcerned about a lot of suffering (in animals) chatting with a distressed sounding entity is a different animal, so to speak,
+And while humans seem pretty unconcerned about a lot of suffering (in animals) chatting with a distressed sounding entity is more concrete and compelling.

 So I think in the next few year, we'll see groups wanting to grant rights to various computer systems, and we'll see a proliferation of scams using LLMs (most imitating humans, but I suspect some just being computers pleading for help.)